“Tieton From Hatton Road Looking Northeast”

 It wasn’t for another twenty years that I had frequent contact with Jim.
 Jim and Joan had two children, a girl and a boy, both grew up in the Bay area and received college educations and went on to establish their own families and lives.

-later on, in life but mostly when we got together our thoughts were focused on the past and our youth.
+Jim would often speak of his children and grandchildren later on, in life but mostly when we got together our thoughts were focused on the past and our youth.
 Above is a photo of one of the mini-reunion groups we organized when traveling to Conrad Meadows high up the South Fork of the Tieton River.
 We would frequently organize min-reunions such as that photographed above as an excuse to be together.
 The enjoyment of such outings would come up often in conversations.

 From 1997 for the next twenty years or so we would meet twice a year in the Yakima Valley to conduct a mini-reunion of old friends.
 The venues ranged from floating the Columbia River along White Bluffs, to traveling the Citizen Road of 1853 across the Cascades to following the stage coach road from The Dallas in Oregon to Wenatchee across the Colockum Mountains.